joeferner/node-persist/README.md

 <a name="modelDefineClause" />
 ### Model.defineClause(clauseName, clauses)

-Creates a custom method that is a composition of clauses.
-Only supports clauses - where, orderBy, etc. Trying to chain a method that returns results (all, first, min, etc.) will not work. `this` is set to refer to the query you're constructing.
+Creates a custom method that is a composition of clauses. `this` is set to refer to the query. you're constructing.

 __Arguments__